exercism/python/exercises/practice/reverse-string/.approaches/additional-approaches/content.md

     return "".join(output)
 ```

-This strategy uses two lists.
+This strategy uses two `list`s.
 One `list` for the codepoints in the text, and one to hold the codepoints in reverse order.
-First, the input text is turned into the `codepoints` `list`, and iterated over.
+First, the input text is turned into the `codepoints` list, and iterated over.
-Each codepoint is `pop()`ped from `codepoints` and appended to the `output` `list`.
+Each codepoint is `pop()`ped from `codepoints` and appended to the `output` list.
 Finally, `output` is joined via `str.join()` to create the reversed string.

-While this is a straightforward and readable approach, it creates both memory and performance overhead, due to the creation of the lists and the use of `str.join()`.
+While this is a straightforward and readable approach, it creates both memory and performance overhead, due to the creation of the `list`s and the use of `str.join()`.
-This is much faster than the bytearray strategy or using string concatenation, but is still slightly slower than the slicing strategy.
+This is much faster than the `bytearray` strategy or using string concatenation, but is still slightly slower than the slicing strategy.
 It also takes up `O(n)` auxiliary space with the `output` list.